Long Term Financial Framework

 - Improved reserves and reserve funds

-Financial stability is fundamental to the health of the community because only with stable and sufficient revenues, and careful planning of expenditures, will the District be able to provide the important services residents need and enjoy.
+Financial stability is fundamental to the health of the community.
+Only with stable and sufficient revenues, and careful planning of expenditures, will the District be able to provide the important services residents need and enjoy.

 Every year, we develop an annual budget outlining how tax dollars are invested to support our businesses and residents.
 We include a five-year balanced financial plan to guide our strategic investments and service plans while keeping property tax, utility fees, and user fees affordable over the long term.